AlibabaCloudDocs/cdn/intl.en-US/Pricing/Billing method/Billing of value-added services.md

 ---
-keyword: [content moderation, real-time logs, value-added services, HTTPS]
+keyword: [content moderation, real-time log delivery, value-added services, HTTPS]
 ---

 # Billing of value-added services

-This topic describes the billing items and rules for value-added services of Alibaba Cloud Content Delivery Network \(CDN\).
+This topic describes the billable items and billing rules for value-added services of Alibaba Cloud Content Delivery Network \(CDN\).

-## Static HTTPS requests
+## HTTPS requests for static content

-After you enable HTTPS in the [Alibaba Cloud CDN console](https://cdn.console.aliyun.com), you are charged for static HTTPS.
-For more information about the pricing, see [CDN pricing](https://www.alibabacloud.com/product/cdn/pricing).
+After you enable HTTPS in the [Alibaba Cloud CDN console](https://account.alibabacloud.com/login/login.htm), you are charged for HTTPS requests that request static content.
+For more information, see [CDN Pricing](https://www.alibabacloud.com/product/cdn/pricing).

+## QUIC requests

+After you enable QUIC in the [Alibaba Cloud CDN console](https://account.alibabacloud.com/login/login.htm), you are charged for QUIC requests.
+For more information, see [Value-added services - QUIC requests](https://www.alibabacloud.com/product/cdn/pricing).

+**Note:** By default, Alibaba Cloud CDN does not generate billing details about requests for dynamic content.
+Therefore, Alibaba Cloud CDN does not include QUIC requests for dynamic content in the billable items.
+If a domain name uses Dynamic Route for CDN \(DCDN\) to accelerate content delivery and requests for dynamic content are generated, billing details about these requests are generated.

-## DCDN
+## Real-time log delivery

-[Dynamic Route for CDN]() \(DCDN\) is an independent Alibaba Cloud service.
-If you set the business type to **DCDN** in the Alibaba Cloud CDN console when you add a domain name to Alibaba Cloud CDN, you can go to the [DCDN console](https://dcdn.console.aliyun.com/?spm=5176.11785003.aliyun_sidebar.aliyun_sidebar_dcdn.2921142fPeink5#/overview) to view and manage the domain name. **DCDN**-accelerated domain names that are retained in the CDN console are billed based on the pricing of the DCDN service.
-If you have purchased CDN or DCDN resource plans, Alibaba Cloud CDN and DCDN can share resource plans of outbound traffic or static HTTPS requests.
+To use this feature,log on to the [Alibaba Cloud CDN console](https://account.alibabacloud.com/login/login.htm) and choose **Logs** \> **Real-time Logging** in the left-side navigation pane.
+You are charged for the number of log entries.
+For more information, see [Value-added services - Real-time log delivery](https://www.alibabacloud.com/product/cdn/pricing).